Best things to do in Heraklion, Crete

 #Shopping in the Old Town

 The old town’s narrow streets are full of all kinds of shops.
 The main street is called Central Market.
-Here you can find the best souvenirs and gifts for your friends: clothes, jewellery, postcard, magnets, local products at affordable prices.
+Here you can find the best souvenirs and gifts for your friends: clothes, jewellery, postcard, magnets, and local products at affordable prices.

 There are also boutiques with clothes from local and international designers, so if you are interested in fashion, you can spend some time exploring these shops.